ludvigeriksson/TwitterLaunchAnimation/README.md

 <img src="https://raw.githubusercontent.com/IvanVorobei/TwitterLaunchAnimation/master/resources/twitter-launch-animation - compare.gif" width="400">

 ## Other
-In the project you will find my library [Sparrow](https://github.com/IvanVorobei/Sparrow), it's what I use.
-But if needed, you can easily to remove it and do not use [Sparrow](https://github.com/IvanVorobei/Sparrow) in their projects
+In the project, you can find my library [Sparrow](https://github.com/IvanVorobei/Sparrow).
+If you used CocoaPods - installed only a part of the library with launch animation.
+If you import files to a project as static library (drag and drop) - you can easily import files only for launch animation

 ## Frequently Asked Questions
 ![](/resources/twitter-launch-animation - frequently-asked-questions.png)